 The following post is in response to a presentation recently given at the APWG General Members Meeting and eCrime Researchers Summit by Tyler Moore and Richard Clayton:

-A. Moore and Clayton are partly right – Every hour a Phishing: The use of emails that appear to be from a legitimate, trusted source that are enticed to trick recipients into entering valid credentials including personal information such as passwords or credit card numbers into a fake platform or service.
-LookingGlass Cyber (n) - tailoring an attack (such as email) to garner trust and credentials that are then used maliciously.
-The preverbal digital version of the ol' hook and bait. site is up equates to phished consumers and significant, real-dollar losses.
+A. Moore and Clayton are partly right – Every hour a Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers. site is up equates to phished consumers and significant, real-dollar losses.
 Thus speed of both detection and takedown are critical.

 B. Superior speed and capability takes massive investment in people, technology and systems, and that must produce an ROI or companies will stop making the investment.